Lefteye Flounders: Family Bothidae

 Boats: An increasingly important species as the number of other California fish dwindle and regulations change.
-Common in some Central California areas during the wintertime months (when rockfish cannot be taken) are combination crab-sanddab trips.
+Common in some Central California areas during the wintertime months (a time that rockfish cannot be taken) are combination crab-sanddab trips.
 Anglers load up on sanddabs before the boats head to their crab pots, pull them, and hopefully bring up a good number of crabs.
 In the Monterey area, bottom fishing boats will sometimes fish for sanddabs at the start of the trip to use for live bait for lingcod.

 Bait and Tackle: Pacific sanddab can be taken on light to medium tackle baited with small hooks, generally size 8 or 6.
 When sanddab are present, almost any type of outfit will work.
 Most anglers catch them on high/low leaders, but snag-line-type leaders made up with four to six small hooks can be deadly; at times every cast will produce four to six fish, the only limiting factor being the number of hooks (a limit of three in San Francisco Bay).
 The bait can be almost anything but strips of squid stay on the hook the best.

 Food Value: Excellent!
 Pacific sanddab are mild in flavor, soft in texture, and low in fat content.
 They are best prepared as a pan-fried or baked delicacy.
 The meat is delicious.
 When I used to work in the corporate world, I would sometimes go to the venerable Tadich Grill in the heart of San Francisco’s financial district (the Wall Street of the West) just so I could have their sanddab.
 The Tadich Grill is the oldest restaurant in San Francisco (it was opened in 1873), it’s devoted to fish, and the cooks know how to perfectly prepare sanddab since it’s one of their specialties.
 A plate covered with a pan-fried sanddab, a side plate of fresh green beans, and a glass of white wine; what more do you need?